Cannot read Jamfile without .jam suffix

 jamplus.exe and not even fond of the project name JamPlus.
 Do you have any ideas?

-#2 Updated by Axel DÃ¶rfler almost 8 years ago
+#2 Updated by Axel DÃ¶rfler about 8 years ago

 Sorry for the delay.
 Today I got around testing the Jambase you mentioned.
 However, there I run into some problems: "jam" (no matter if I build anything or not) runs into a stack overflow exception. "jam --workspace -gen=vs2005 Jamfile build-msvc" dumps an error about not being able to open some targetinfo/targetinfo.!all.!all.lua file.